Szpadel/powermeal-ai-choice/new-api/API_INVESTIGATION.md

 ### Important Notes

-1. **Single Endpoint for All Operations:** The backend handles both adding new selections and updating existing ones through the same POST endpoint
+1. **Two Separate Endpoints:** The backend requires using POST for new dish selections and PATCH for updating existing ones
-2. **Frontend Code vs Actual Behavior:** While the frontend code contains logic to choose between POST and PATCH based on existing dishes, testing confirms only POST is used in practice
-3. **Backend Logic:** The API backend likely determines whether to update or add based on the combination of `client_diet_item_id` and `var_cal_meal_id`
+2. **Frontend Logic:** The frontend correctly checks for existing dishes by `var_cal_meal_id` to determine which endpoint to use
+3. **Backend Enforcement:** The API returns a 400 error if you try to POST when a dish already exists (returns message: "Such a meal already exists, use PATCH to update it")
 4. **Day-Specific Updates:** Each update is tied to a specific day via `client_diet_item_id`
 5. **Meal Variant Logic:** The system uses `var_cal_meal_id` to identify unique meal slots
+6. **Existing Dish ID:** When using PATCH, the ID in the URL path is the existing dish's `client_diet_dishes` ID (obtained from `currentDayInfo.dishes`)

 ### Update Process Summary